geoelectric/lsgaiatest/README.md

                        contain at least one of the given tags.

 Reports:
+  --run-list           Omit any headers or extra output and only output a json
+                       list of tests that would be run.
+This will override any other reporting options except --full-path.
+                       (default=False)
   --no-unfound-tests   Suppress the report about unfound tests (default=False) --no-run-tests       Suppress the report about tests that would be run
                        (default=False)